OliverGuo/muqiguo.github.io/README.md

 # relavis

-RelaVis aims to visualiza the frequency breakdown of common relative pronouns in corpora compiled by my peers in WRT-140.
+RelaVis aims to visualize the frequency breakdown of common relative pronouns in the corpora compiled by my peers in WRT-140.